wonjae-lee-2/scripts/README.md

 1. Create a project.

-2. Create a GKE autopilot cluster with the name `autopilot-cluster-1`.
+2. Create a GKE autopilot cluster with the name `autopilot-cluster-1` in the region `us-central1`.

 3. Create an artifact registry for Docker with the name `docker` in the region `us-central1`.